 10. My least favorite thing to do, post-op, is move around.
 But going for short walks helps to shorten your recovery time!
 In fact, it’s important to walk around within 24 hours after your c-section.
 Tip: don’t lift anything heavier than your baby and avoid bending and stretching.

 Have you given birth via c-section?
-Please share your recovery tips in the comments section below!
+Please share your c-section tips in the comments section below!